 While Reimagined, Adama has repeatedly referred to his crew as a family, he's also come dangerously close to sparking off a civil war between the Battlestars Galactica and Pegasus in order to get "[his] men" back.

 The scene where he threatens Admiral Cain is both a Moment Of Awesome and example of Awesome Music.
 "Prelude to War" is a masterpiece and it fits the scene so well.
 It makes Adama's Papa Wolf-ness that much more badass.

 Earlier than that, in the first season episode "You Can't Go Home Again", when Adama puts the fleet and resources in serious jeopardy before giving up on a hopeless rescue operation to recover Starbuck.
 When his son, who has something of an inferiority complex with regards to the Commander's and Starbuck's relationship, asks if the Commander would have stayed so long if it had been him down there, Adama asserts that if it were him, they would never leave.

-Deconstructed by George in Being Human, who grows paranoid for the safety of his daughter after his partner Nina is beaten to death by vampires, and constantly keeps watch over her crib without allowing her outdoors.
+Deconstructed by George in Being Human, who grows paranoid for the safety of his daughter after his partner Nina is beaten to death by vampires, and his overprotective behaviour, which includes refusing to allow her outdoors and standing watch over her crib for long periods of time, is portrayed as having a negative impact on both of them.
 Also a literal example, since George is a werewolf.